 One way of streamlining payment processes is having your clients make small payments over time.
 This is through portioning out your cost settlement using installments.
 A great way to accomplish this is setting up recurring invoices.
 This allows collection of similar amounts on regular intervals such as each week or each month, according to this article.
 You would be charging your customers automatically each interval.

 This method would work seamlessly if every detail were captured correctly.
 Such a template would also ensure details remained current.
-That way, if you or your client changed addresses or bank accounts, such changes would automatically reflect on the invoice template.
+That way, if you or your client changed addresses or bank accounts, such changes would automatically reflect on the interior design invoice template.
 Templates are available that allow discovery and consequent filling up of pertinent details to make this happen.

 Another way to enable fast payments is scheduling and sending invoices on specific days.
 These are those days most convenient for your bookkeeping and your clients.
 An example is dispatching all your invoices on month end.